lttsh/cs231n-segmentation/README.md

 ## Description
 Code for the final project for CS231N (Spring 2018).
 We trained a semantic segmentation network adversarially to generate segmentation masks and use them to apply different styles to an image using masked style transfer.
 The final model was trained on the `animal` super-category in the MS-COCO dataset.

-Details can be found in the report (to be posted) and [poster](https://drive.google.com/file/d/1blNW0WKBjmzc5Uv2hgqOX-Jt2cw2fwsS/view?usp=sharing).
+Details can be found in the [report](https://drive.google.com/file/d/1OQFm7FiAnpcaJTG-28J8Jz9zINvPOuIe/view?usp=sharing) and [poster](https://drive.google.com/file/d/1blNW0WKBjmzc5Uv2hgqOX-Jt2cw2fwsS/view?usp=sharing).

 ## Setup